The Strategic Importance of Ports and Coastal Regions for Norman Expansion

 Secure ports required not only military defenses but also administrative systems that regulated trade and revenue.
 The Normans established customs houses where duties on imports and exports were collected.
 These funds financed the construction and maintenance of harbors, quays, and defensive works.
 The Domesday Book records numerous coastal ports paying dues to the Crown, indicating a well-organized fiscal system.
 For example, Dover contributed £20 annually from tolls, while Sandwich paid £18.
 These sums were substantial for the 11th century and helped support the fleet and coastal garrisons.

 The Normans also issued regulations to control the movement of goods and people through ports.
 Passengers and cargo were inspected to prevent smuggling and the passage of spies or enemy agents.
 Special licenses were required for transporting horses, weapons, and other military equipment across the Channel.
+The customs system extended to the Channel Islands, where Norman lords collected taxes on wool, cloth, and wine.
 This control over maritime commerce allowed the Normans to monitor and influence the flow of resources to potential enemies while ensuring that their own armies were well-supplied.
+The Medieval Port Customs Records at The National Archives show how these early Norman systems evolved into the more sophisticated customs bureaucracy of later centuries.

 Landholding and Feudal Obligations

 Coastal lands were often granted to trusted Norman barons on the condition that they provide knights and resources for coastal defense.
 The feudal system ensured that every major coastal estate included the obligation to maintain fortifications, man watchtowers, and supply ships when summoned.
-For instance, the Honor of Dover—the lands directly tied to Dover Castle—was held by the king himself or his immediate representatives, ensuring that the most strategically important fortress remained under direct royal control.
+The Honor of Dover—the lands directly tied to Dover Castle—was held by the king himself or his immediate representatives, ensuring that the most strategically important fortress remained under direct royal control.
+The constable of Dover Castle, often also the Lord Warden of the Cinque Ports, commanded both the fortress and the fleet, creating an integrated command structure.

 Military Campaigns and Coastal Security